WDRPI/Pi-Eye/README.md

 •	Eye Detector (C++ on Raspberry Pi): This Program is run on the pi an works by taking the best features created by the previous programs and using them to detect the face of the user, once it is found it finds areas that are most likely eyes and based of frequency and position determines weather or not it is an actual eye, from there it relays it via a serial to USB cable to the final program.

-•	Pi Interface Program (c#): This program takes advantage of c#’s ability to interface with serial to take the information the pi has sent and turn it into mouse movement as well as an embedded keyboard to allow typing from the mouse.
+•	Pi Interface Program (C#): This program takes advantage of c#’s ability to interface with serial to take the information the pi has sent and turn it into mouse movement as well as an embedded keyboard to allow typing from the mouse.